UC-MACSS/persp-analysis/students/wang_lerong/Final.md

 ## Consider how you could apply a digital survey-based research design to the primary question of interest from these two papers.
 What are the potential drawbacks to a survey approach?
 How might you overcome these drawbacks?

 Both the two papers attempted to investigate the extent of racial discrimination on Airbnb.
+For the observational study that measures the price gap of black and non-black hosts, I think it's hard to directly come up with a survey study also measuring the price gap of different hosts, since participants may have different economic status, and their perception of how expensive the apartment should be will vary largely.
 To add to the experimental study, I will create a survey targeted at choosing hosts.
 Participants will be recruited using Amazon Mechanical Turk.
 Since I don’t want the participants to know the true intent of the survey, I will create a few irrelevant questions to minimize the potential bias of the survey.
 To begin with, there will be some demographic questions:

 1. What’s your age?
 2. What’s your gender?